 If you want to avoid some of the country’s biggest crowds, you’ll want to visit during Italy’s low season.
 Fewer tourists means shorter to non-existent lines, lower hotel prices… and more varied temperatures.

 Visiting in low season does mean a toss of the dice when it comes to the weather.
 Italy in winter varies from somewhat cold and rainy to pleasant and dry, depending on your luck and which part of the country you’re visiting.
-If you’re there for winter activities, this is definitely the best time to head up to the Alps and Dolomites, which will be getting a lot of snow.
+If you’re there for winter activities, this is definitely the best time to head up to the Alps and Dolomites, which will be getting a lot of snow and perfect for skiing.

 Italy’s major tourist cities will be cool, but temperatures rarely drop below freezing.
 You shouldn’t be too worried about Florence or Rome’s weather in the winter; they don’t generally freeze and you won’t be seeing snow.